 Long-term fuel trim (LTFT) changes as the engine's cylinders wear.
 The OBDII fuel trim monitor averages fuel trim values.
 Some systems count steps up to 256 with 128 as stoichiometry, an ideal 14.7:1 air-fuel ratio.
 A number less than 128 indicates a rich or negative fuel trim and a number higher than 128 shows a positive one.

 Others use a percentage; 0% is considered stoichiometry.
 When LTFT and STFT percentages go beyond 10%, either negative or positive, the ECM sets a fault code and illuminates the check engine light.
 The ECM calculates LTFT over time and many key cycles.
 It saves this information for the next time it enters closed loop.
 Short-term fuel trim is between key cycles.

-If a vacuum line is damaged or left disconnected to the intake manifold, the oxygen sensor will sense this increase of oxygen in the exhaust.
-The PCM receives this voltage signal and then compensates for the lean mixture by holding the fuel injectors open longer, resulting in an enriched fuel mixture.
+For example, when a vacuum line is damaged or left disconnected, the oxygen sensor senses this increase in exhaust oxygen.
+The control module receives this voltage signal and then compensates for the lean mixture by holding the fuel injectors open longer, resulting in a positive fuel trim and an enriched fuel mixture.